mujtaba57/face_features_detection-FlaskAPI/README.md

 # face_features_detection-FlaskAPI
-Instruction to build a vertical search engine
+Instruction to build a flask-API

 ## step 1: create a virtual environment